awsdocs/aws-security-hub-user-guide/doc_source/control-finding-resource-details.md

 The **Resource** column contains the resource type and resource identifier\.

 To display information about the resource, choose the resource identifier\.
+For AWS accounts, if the account is an organization member account, then the information includes both the account ID and the account name\.
+For accounts that were invited manually, the information only includes the account ID\.

 If you have permission to view the resource in its original service, then the resource identifier displays a link to the service\.
 For example, for an AWS user, the resource details provide a link to the view the user details in IAM\.